Createdd/Writing/2019/articles/OrganizingSemester.md

 4. If the exam is online and just a short multiple choice test.
 You can use the toilet.(yes, this is hardcore - but necessary if your employer doesn't support your ambitious goals)
 5. If the exam is not online and you do not get a holiday, you have to take it next semester.
 Be careful to structure your classes so there is a good mix of online and in-person exams. (if possible)

+## 6. Breathe

+As you are studying and doing work as well I guess you are ambitions and motivated as hell.
+So this might seem counter intuitive but it is vital.
+Breath and relax.
+There is no way to work all the time 100%.
+Better to chill in between, but when you work, then work.

+If you have any questions feel free to ask.
+I can also write an article about concepts that are especially interesting to you.

 ---